 This is primarily a lecture course, but students are encouraged and expected to engage in class discussions and critical analysis of the course materials.
 There are no formal prerequisites and no knowledge of Asian languages is required.

 Requirements

-- Class attendance, participation, and reading of the assigned materials (see below for additional info).
+- Reading of the assigned materials.

+- Class attendance and participation.
+Students are also encouraged to take notes on the lectures, which are the main basis for the exams.

 - One quiz (10% of final grade).

 - Three exams (90%).

 Textbook